 The rules for athletics are different than the rules for academics and music.
-Athletes are restricted by the Athletic Amateur Rule, which states that athletes cannot accept money or valuable consideration for participating in a UIL sport or for allowing their names to be used in promoting a product, plan or service related to a UIL contest.
+Athletes are restricted by the Athletic Amateur Rule, which states that athletes cannot accept money or valuable consideration for participating ina UIL sport or for allowing their names to be used in promoting a product, plan or service related to a UIL contest.
 Academics have no amateur rule.
 Journalism participants may work for a newspaper and be paid.
 Actors may work summer stock and be paid.
 Students may win calculators and software for participating in invitational math contests.

-UIL constitution and Rules.
+UIL academic students are restricted by the Awards Rule.
+See Section 480, UIL Constitution and Rules.
 So, as a general practice, booster clubs should not give gifts or awards to students for their participation in UIL contests that count toward district, region or state standing without prior school district approval.
 School booster clubs may raise money to purchase letter jackets, provided the funds are given to the school without designation to buy jackets for particular students and the school determines criteria for awarding the jackets.
-Parents may purchase jackets for their own children provided the school designates the student as being qualified to receive the jacket.
+Parents may purchase jackets for their own children provided the school designates the student as being qualified to receive thejacket.
 Booster Clubs may raise money to provide an annual banquet for academic participants and coaches.